Get a bridging loan to buy and renovate a property to sell

 The costs and arrangement procedures for a light refurbishment loan will be very similar to those of standard bridging finance for a residential property.

-The greater risks to lenders of a heavy refurbishment project, where the property may lose immediate value while works are in progress, mean that you will have to take into account a higher interest rate on your borrowing, and increased set-up costs (for example, a more detailed survey and valuation).
+The greater risks to lenders of a heavy refurbishment project, where the property may lose immediate value while works are in progress, mean that you will have to take into account a higher interest rate on your borrowing and increased set-up costs (for example, a more detailed survey and valuation).

-Funding for a light refurbishment
+Funding for a Light Refurbishment

-You project is a light refurbishment if it meets the following criteria:
+Your project is a light refurbishment if it meets the following criteria:

-1 The works aren’t covered by building regulations
+The works aren’t covered by building regulations

-Minor refurbishment works on a property, such as replacing windows, baths or toilets, and installing new power points and lights, don’t need to comply with building regulations.
+Minor refurbishment works on a property, such as replacing windows, baths or toilets and installing new power points and lights, don’t need to comply with building regulations.

 To check whether building regulations apply to the works you plan to undertake, refer to the government website and the Planning Portal.

-2 You don’t need planning permission
+You don’t need planning permission

 Again, if you don’t need planning permission, these are probably light refurbishment works.